The Flying House (TV series): Home video and syndication

 The Flying House was available on VHS by Tyndale; all 52 episodes were released over 26 VHS cassettes.
 A DVD volume of The Flying House was released by Vision Video in 2006, featuring the first four episodes.
 In 2010, the Christian Broadcasting Network made the 52 episodes available for viewing online.
-The series also airs on the Trinity Broadcasting Network (TBN) and its children's subchannel Smile.
+The series also aired on the Trinity Broadcasting Network (TBN) and its children's subchannel Smile.